Ask an expert optician

 If you are dissatisfied with the service or conduct of your optometrist you should try to resolve any difficulties directly with the practice.
 In most cases your problem will be successfully resolved without difficulty.
 If you cannot reach an amicable agreement with your practice you can refer the matter to your local Trading Standards Officer or local NHS organisation via your practitioner (NHS patients only).
 Alternatively, you may refer to one of the following bodies: Optical Consumer Complaints Service, PO Box 4685, London SE1 6ZB.
 If your complaint involves serious professional misconduct then your complaint can be referred to: The Registrar, The General Optical Council, 41 Harley Street, London W1N 2DJ.

-Questions from Patients
+Questions From Patients

 My recent eye prescription is sphere +0.25 in both eyes (which I know is a very low prescription) so not too bothered by them, however, it says I have 0.5 horizontal prism base out in my left eye.
 Do I now need prism glasses or is this a low prescription that won’t make much difference?
 I’m a bit worried about it getting worse.
 Any advice would be greatly appreciated.